Coming Back to Your Breath

 A Reassuring Note

-When the body feels safer and less pressured, breathing often becomes quieter and more efficient on its own — without effort or control.
+When the body feels safe and less pressured, breathing often becomes quieter and more efficient on its own.

 Looking for something else?